Have you ever been watching a YouTube video and thought it would be great to have a written transcript of everything that was being said?

-Luckily, it’s very easy to display the transcript of any YouTube video on either a computer or a mobile device.
+Luckily, it’s very easy to view (and optionally save as a file or print) a transcript of any YouTube video on either a computer or a mobile device.
 Just follow the steps below for the device you’re using.

 If you’re using a laptop or desktop computer:

-1 – Start playing the video and then click the three dots icon on the far-right side of the menu bar (it’s just above the “Subscribe” button).
+1 – Start playing the video and then click the three dots icon that’s located just below the lower-right-hand corner of the video.

 2 – Click Show transcript.